thomaswel/credentialing-app/README.md

 # credentialing-app
  A desktop application that produces university undergraduate course reports and does professor credentialing.
+It is written entirely in Python, and it uses a locally saved SQLite relational database to store course catalogs spanning multiple semesters and professor credentials.
+Developed while I was an undergraduate cs student for my job as a database designer-student assistant for the Department of Criminal Justice and Criminology at SHSU.